 Lectures, seminars, and slide shows are run at various advertised times, or can be arranged to suit your requirements.

-The fees for research will of course depend on the amount and complexity of research required, but typical fees (to which VAT at 20% should be added) are as follows-
+The fees for research will of course depend on the amount and complexity of research required, but typical fees are as follows-

 |Descendant Chart||per generation||£20|